TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 This is a webhook service that serves to demonstrate the use of Power Platform's custom connector's actions & triggers against a fictitious public safety alert system.

 ## Completed Resources
 - The Swagger definition for the completed connector can be found [here](./Public-Safety-Alerts.swagger.json).
-To import this definition as a custom connector and start using it right away in Power Apps and Power Automate, simply navigate to **Custom Connectors** in Power Automate, click on **New custom connector** at the top, and select **Import an OpenAPI file**, and then select [this file](./Public-Safety-Alerts.swagger.json), like [how this image shows](https://i.imgur.com/cNFkzYs.png).
+    - To import this definition as a custom connector and start using it right away in Power Apps and Power Automate, simply navigate to **Custom Connectors** in Power Automate, click on **New custom connector** at the top, and select **Import an OpenAPI file**, and then select [this file](./Public-Safety-Alerts.swagger.json), like [how this image shows](https://i.imgur.com/cNFkzYs.png).
+- The `.msapp` file for the completed Canvas App can be downloaded [here](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/14/Citizen.Safety.Command.Center.msapp).

+If deploying the finished solution using the completed resources above, be sure to import the custom connector first, *and then* the canvas app.
+When you are opening the canvas app file, you will see that it is unable to find the custom connector it references.
+This is because it hasn't found the **exact** custom connector (it references an old custom connector GUID).
+Simply click "Don't Allow" to insist it does not try to connect to the custom connector.
+This will break the references, but then you can go ahead and set them back up against your new connector.

+**Tip on deployment**: If you name the new custom connector you import to "Public Safety Alerts" or "PublicSafetyAlerts" (the same name as the one I named and developed against), you will not need to do any re-references as the pre-built app above is already set up to use a custom connector with this name!

+For demo purposes, I am [also providing this stripped version of the canvas app](https://github.com/TimHanewich/Power-Platform-Assets/releases/download/15/Citizen.Safety.Command.Center.Incomplete.msapp).
+This version of the app has the structure and assets of the first app, but is completely stripped of all references to any connectors.
+This is a great place to start from in a demonstration.
+You'll see, in the [gallery](./gallery.md), that it also specifically notes with comments where those custom connector actions should take place.

 ## Endpoint Services, Documented
 The [Azure Functions-based API](./src/api/) has several endpoints that are described below.
 Please note that the endpoints provided below are **live**.
 You are welcome to use them for testing purposes.
 Please do not abuse them.